We are committed to providing an accessible user experience for all website visitors.

 Up to a year in advance, see what airlines fly to Lake Tahoe from your home airport.
 Apply for credit cards with those airlines.
 You can use airline credit cards to get free flights with points, free companion fares and free checked luggage.
-(And we all know skiing comes with a lot of luggage in terms of bulky clothes and sport equipment!)
+(We all know ski gear comes with a lot of luggage!)

 Each Alaska Airlines Visa card gives cardholders an annual free companion fare.
 Plus, you can earn additional free flights with your points.
 The free checked bags benefit really comes in handy for us.
-My wife Flora and I each got a card so the tadpoles fly free with us to Lake Tahoe or wherever we ski.
+My wife, Flora, and I each got a card so the tadpoles fly free with us to Lake Tahoe or wherever we ski.
 (There are taxes to pay on the companion fare, so it’s not exactly free.
 But it’s certainly much cheaper than buying two full tickets!)
 Plus, we save even more with free checked bags since Flora likes to bring her own skis and boots.
-Speaking of skis and boots, with most airlines, the ski bag and boot bag together count as one item.
-Here are some tips for flying with skis if you like to bring your own equipment.
+(Psst.
+Here are some tips for flying with skis if you like to bring your own equipment.)

 When you hear there's a fare sale, hop on the computer and search for flights to Lake Tahoe.
 Be sure to shop around, because sometimes when one airline has a sale, a competing airline that flies the same route reduces prices.
 We've noticed that when Southwest or Alaska Airlines has a fare sale, the other airline's flight prices seem to be very similar for the same routes.
 Then, you can choose the flight times that work the best for your family.